 - Emotional Labor and Alcohol Use – By Paul E. Spector

 - I was a fast-food worker.
-Let me tell you about burnout – Excellent article on Emotional Labour by Emily Guendelsberger.
+Let me tell you about burnout – Excellent article on Emotional Labour by Emily Guendelsberger speaking from own experience.

-- NEW – Not really a new article, but newly added to my list here.
-I just stumbled across this one and it’s a good piece: Pret A Mourir -Quote: »I borrowed the title for this post from my friend Anton of Generation Bubble, who forwarded me a link to this NYT article by Stephanie Clifford about Pret à Manger« –Pret A Mourir
+- Not really a new article, but newly added to my list here.
+I just stumbled across this one and it’s a good piece: Pret A Mourir -Quote: »I borrowed the title for this post from my friend Anton of Generation Bubble, who forwarded me a link to this NYT article by Stephanie Clifford about Pret à Manger« – Pret A Mourir

-I have to add these Glassdoor results that the former CEO Clive Schlee left with.
+I want to add to these Glassdoor, Indeed, Twitter, YouTube etc. the Glassdoor results that the former CEO Clive Schlee left with.
 Schlee let Pano Christou (who came from McDonald’s management) take over on Glassdoor in July 2019 already, even thought Schlee’s official “retirement” was announced for September 2019 and a final farewell was tweeted by Pret on 20.
 September 2019.

 The fear management and public blaming, shaming and humiliating Pret HQ does when shop managers fail, I want to turn the tables and show the public WHO is behind the forced smiles and emotional labour practices that hurt staff mentally, emotionally, physically and financially.